LouisJalouzot/louisjalouzot.github.io/content/PhD/MLEM/Prompt create MLEM minimal.md

 Write simple, short, elegant and efficient code.
 Write complete documentation with NumPy style docstrings.
 Write a full python module that can be installed with pip directly from Github.
 It should support Python 3.13 down to at least Python 3.9.
-Write a comprehensive yet compact readme.
+Write a compact readme.
 It should be possible for new users to easily install and play around with the module in their code.